True or False? Lutherans Drink Alcohol

 • John 2:9-10, “the master of the banquet tasted the water that had been turned into wine… Everyone serves the good wine first, and when people have drunk freely, then the poor wine.
 But you have kept the good wine until now.”
 (ESV)

-Even though many Lutherans don’t believe that drinking alcohol is always sinful, there are certain social situations that call for abstaining.
+Even though many Lutherans don’t believe that consuming alcohol is always sinful, certain social situations call for abstaining.
 The motivation for not drinking in such settings is loving people in a way that considers their weaknesses and sensitivities.

-• Social sensitivity: A Lutheran may choose to not drink alcohol when they are around others that don’t drink it.
+• Social sensitivity: A Lutheran may choose not to drink alcohol around others who don’t drink it.
 In these situations, it’s more important to love the person they are with than exercise their freedom to drink alcohol.

 • Ministry: Many ministers choose not to consume alcohol because they believe it’s the wisest way to shepherd a congregation.
-In any given congregation, it’s possible that there are multiple views on drinking alcohol, so a minister may choose for the most conservative option.
+However, a church may have multiple views on drinking alcohol, so a minister may choose the most conservative option.
 (Also see Do Lutheran Churches Have Priests?)

-• Family history: Some Lutherans may not drink alcohol, not because they believe it’s sinful, but because a parent had an addiction to it, making them more susceptible to such a problem.
+• Family history: Some Lutherans may not drink alcohol, not because they believe it’s sinful, but because a parent has an addiction, making them more susceptible to such a problem.
 A history of addiction and drunkenness is a wise reason to use one’s freedom in Christ to abstain from alcohol use without it being legalistic.

 • Don’t like the taste: Some Lutherans may not care for the taste of alcohol.
-They may not like the strength of the drink or how it makes them feel.
-They don’t abstain for theological reasons, but for practical ones.
+They may not like the drink’s strength or how it makes them feel.
+They don’t abstain for theological reasons but for practical ones.

-It’s important to mention that some Lutherans, though a minority of them (see below), think drinking alcohol under any circumstances is wrong.
+It’s important to mention that some Lutherans, though a minority (see below), think drinking alcohol under any circumstances is wrong.
 (Also see What’s the Most Conservative Lutheran Synod?)

 Lutheran church drinking alcohol